30-Hour Package for Type A and B Water Operators

 DRINKING WATER

-- IA and IIA licenses require 5 hrs from laboratory course.
+• IA and IIA = 3.0 CEUs (30 hours).
+IA and IIA licenses require 5 hours from a laboratory course.
 The remaining hours can be fulfilled by courses covering science of water, source water protection, mathematics, treatment, operation & maintenance, regulations, and safety.

 Your certificate can be downloaded after completing the course.